 That’s why it pays off to use qualified Electricians with years of experience in lighting installation.

-When fitting new lights we’ll discuss your needs, wants and individual preferences when it comes to the actual look and design of the lights themselves.
+When fitting new lights, we’ll discuss your needs, wants and individual preferences regarding the actual look and design of the lights themselves.

-Security lit homes and businesses suffer from less vandalism/theft than those without, a fact that crime statistics have shown.
+Security-lit homes and businesses suffer from less vandalism/theft than those without, which crime statistics have shown.
 Every property has dark, vulnerable areas which should be protected by security lighting.